msupply-foundation/conforma-server/documentation/Query-Syntax.md

   - 1st child node returns a **string** containing the url of the API endpoint
   - 2nd child note returns an **array** of field names for the url query parameters.
 If no query parameters are required, pass an empty array (i.e. `{ value: [] }`).
   - 3rd...N-1 child notes return the values for the query parameters in the 2nd node -- one node for each field name
   - Nth (last) child node returns a **string** stating the field in the return JSON object that is required.
 This is optional -- if not supplied the complete response data is returned (which is what you'd want if expecting something other than JSON object).
-Note: an array is returned, the array _elements_ will be reduced to just this field (assuming they are objects)
 - Output: returned value can be any type.
 If is is an object, will be simplified according to the same rules as the **GraphQL** operator (above)
+  Note: if an array of objects is returned, the selected field (specified in the last input node) will apply to each object in the array.

 **Example**: